-- The assessment of potential impairment losses on certain assets (Notes 4.1, 4.2 and 4.4). - The assumptions used in the actuarial calculation of pension liabilities and other employee obligations (Note 12). - The useful life of intangible assets and property, plant and equipment (Notes 4.1 and 4.2). - The calculation of provisions (Note 12). - The fair value of certain financial instruments (Note 8). - Equity-based employee benefits (Note 4.13). - The recognition of deferred tax assets (Notes 4.6 and 13).
+- The assessment of potential impairment losses on certain assets (Notes 4.1, 4.2 and 4.4). - The assumptions used in the actuarial calculation of pension liabilities and other employee obligations (Note 12). - The useful life of intangible assets and property, plant and equipment (Notes 4.1 and 4.2). - The calculation of provisions (Note 12). - The fair value of certain financial instruments (Note 8). - Equity-based employee remuneration (Note 4.13).
+Such remuneration was paid during fiscal year 2020. - The recognition of deferred tax assets (Notes 4.6 and 13).